apache/bookkeeper/docker/README.md

 Be careful where you put the transaction log (journal).
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely effect performance.

-Here is some useful and graceful command the could be used to replace the default command, once you want to delete the cookeis and do auto recovery:
+Here is some useful and graceful command the could be used to replace the default command, once you want to delete the cookies and do auto recovery:
 ```
-/bookkeeper/bookkeeper-server/bin/bookkeeper shell bookieformat -nonInteractive -force -deleteCookie
+/bookkeeper/bin/bookkeeper shell bookieformat -nonInteractive -force -deleteCookie
-/bookkeeper/bookkeeper-server/bin/bookkeeper autorecovery
+/bookkeeper/bin/bookkeeper autorecovery
 ```
 Use them, and replace the default [CMD] when you wanted to do things other than start a bookie.